Charley Barnes

-Charles Edward Barnes (born October 5, 1939) is a former football end in the American Football League for the Dallas Texans.
+Charles Edward Barnes (born October 5, 1939) is a former football end in the American Football League (AFL) for the Dallas Texans.
 He played college football at the University of Arkansas and University of Louisiana at Monroe.
-Charlie was drafted in the eighth round of the 1961 NFL Draft by the Washington Redskins.
-Barnes was also selected in the nineteenth round of the 1961 AFL Draft by the Buffalo Bills.
+Charlie was drafted in the eighth round of the 1961 NFL draft by the Washington Redskins.
+Barnes was also selected in the nineteenth round of the 1961 AFL draft by the Buffalo Bills.
+He was traded to the Texans in exchange for a draft pick.